Alexandria, Louisiana: Roads

 Alexandria serves as the crossroads of Louisiana.
 To reach either Shreveport or Monroe from the southern portion of the state, the easiest method of travel takes the driver through Alexandria.
 Likewise, if a visitor is to head from the northern portion of the state to the Cajun portions of the state (Lake Charles and Lafayette), or the greater metropolitan areas of either Baton Rouge or New Orleans, the easiest method of travel involves driving down Interstate 49 through Alexandria.

 In addition to I-49, travelers can follow Louisiana 1 up to Alexandria from Baton Rouge and points south.
 Also, Highway 167 could be taken from Opelousas north to Ruston, crossing through Alexandria at one of the few bridges over the Red River in central Louisiana.
 Highways 165 and 71 also link Alexandria and points south with the northern and southern portions of the state via the Curtis-Coleman bridge.

-There are possible plans for a 50-mile, 4 lane beltway to encircle Alexandria and Pineville.
-As of now, it is only in the planning stages of development.
+There are talks about a 50-80 mile, 4 lane beltway to encircle Alexandria and Pineville, and an East-West Interstate (I14) connecting Natchez, MS and Jasper, TX called the Gulf Coast Strategic Highway.
+As of now, they are in the planning stages of development.